areai51/react-component-design/README.md

 ```

 ### Templates
 Templates are a collection of stateful React Organisms.
 They would also be Higher Order Components that use the concept of Composition to build components.
+Moreover this also helps to lift state as high as possible.

 Templates would be responsive and device aware and will pass information to load the relevant Adaptive Organisms based on the device viewport.
 Templates have a route associated with it, and would allow Webpack to do code splitting based on the routes.